-Planning on making the long trek down to the Cote D’Azur, or you fancy tackling the traffic in Paris?
+Planning on making the long trek down to the Cote D’Azur, or do you fancy tackling the traffic in Paris?

 Either way, it pays to know how French driving laws work before you're slapped with a fine or worse.